aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 The `awssamples-ec2-importkeypair.json` example schema file also contains a number of [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) permissions that handlers will need to manage the resource type on your behalf.
 When you look into the `handlers` section on the example schema file, you'll find a number of self-descriptive, EC2-related permissions.
 For more information on permissions from which you can choose when you create your resource type, see [Actions, resources, and condition keys for AWS services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html): on that page, choose the AWS service you need - in this case, [Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html) - and then choose [Actions defined by Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-actions-as-permissions).

 {{% notice note %}}
-After you make changes to the schema file, run `cfn generate` from the command line from inside the root directory of your resource type project, so to reflect changes into project files such as `docs/*`, `resource-role.yaml`, and `src/[RESOURCE_TYPE_NAME]/models.py`.
+When you make changes to the schema file for the resource you develop, run the `cfn generate` CloudFormation CLI command from inside the root directory of your resource type project to reflect schema changes into project files such as `docs/*`, `resource-role.yaml`, and `src/[RESOURCE_TYPE_NAME]/models.py`.
 {{% /notice %}}